Lab News

 New Research Article on the Association of Parenting Style to Anxiety in Hispanic Youth

 (July 2023) Although studies have shown that Hispanic youth experience more severe anxiety compared to non-Hispanic youth, Hispanic youth have been greatly underrepresented in anxiety research.
 In a newly published article in Child Psychiatry and Human Development, Dr. Seligman and Dr. Hovey examined whether mothers' psychological control and accommodation are associated with more severe anxiety in Hispanic youth.
-We found that, for Hispanic mothers, the relationship between ethnicity (Hispanic/non-Hispanic) and childhood anxiety was mediated through psychological control and accommodation.
+They found that, for Hispanic mothers, the relationship between ethnicity (Hispanic/non-Hispanic) and childhood anxiety was mediated through psychological control and accommodation.
 In other words, for Hispanic families, greater maternal control appeared to increase maternal accommodation of child anxiety which, in turn, appeared to increase and maintain anxiety in their children.
-Our findings suggest that the context of parenting behavior is important to consider in both research and clinical work; and that child anxiety treatments should consider adapting ways for parents to express their desire to communicate warmth and protectiveness while avoiding negative reinforcement of child anxiety.
+The findings suggest that the context of parenting behavior is important to consider in both research and clinical work; and that child anxiety treatments should consider adapting ways for parents to express their desire to communicate warmth and protectiveness while avoiding negative reinforcement of child anxiety.
 To download a copy of this article, please click here.

 Dr. Hovey Presents at the Superior HealthPlan's Ambetter Health Member Advisory Group Meeting